 Brief biographies of the appointees are provided below:

-Jeffrey Bailet, MD, Committee Chairperson, is executive vice president of Health Care Quality and Affordability at Blue Shield of California, a 4-million-member nonprofit health plan that serves the state’s commercial, individual and government markets.
-Dr. Bailet is responsible for the management and performance of the company’s Network Management, Health Care Services and Wellvolution® teams.
-Dr. Bailet has more than 20 years of health care experience.
+Jeffrey Bailet, MD, Committee Chair, is President and Chief Executive Officer of Altais, a physician services company and wholly owned subsidiary of Blue Shield of California.
+The new company offers a new range of tools, technology and other healthcare services to support physicians and their patients.
+Dr. Bailet previously served as executive vice president of Health Care Quality and Affordability at Blue Shield of California, a 4.5 million-member nonprofit health plan that serves the state’s commercial, individual and government markets.
 Prior to joining Blue Shield, he served as executive vice president at Aurora Health Care and president of Aurora Health Medical Group, which includes 1,800 physicians and 900 advance practice clinicians across 180 clinics and 15 hospitals in Wisconsin and northern Illinois.
 Dr. Bailet previously served as the chief executive officer at Associated Healthcare Consultants and president of Northwest Specialty Physicians.
-He is currently chair of the executive committee of AMGA (formerly the American Medical Group Association).
+He previously served as vice chair of the Board of AMGA (formerly the American Medical Group Association).
 Bailet is a board-certified otolaryngologist and began practicing as an ear, nose and throat specialist and surgeon in 1993.
-He is a graduate of the University of Washington School of Medicine, and completed his residency in Otolaryngology Head and Neck Surgery at UCLA Medical Center.
-He also holds a M.S.P.H. in Environmental Health from the University of Washington School of Public Health and Community Medicine.
+He is a graduate of the University of Washington School of Medicine and completed his residency in Otolaryngology Head and Neck Surgery at UCLA Medical Center.
+He also holds a MSPH in Environmental Health from the University of Washington School of Public Health and Community Medicine.
 He is a Fellow of the American Academy of Otolaryngology and the American College of Surgeons.

-Paul N. Casale, MD, MPH, is a cardiologist and Executive Director of NewYork Quality Care, the ACO of New York-Presbyterian, Weill Cornell Medicine and Columbia University College of Physicians and Surgeons.
-He is an Assistant Professor of Clinical Medicine at Weill Cornell Medical College and Senior Scholar in the Department of Health Policy at Sidney Kimmel Medical College at Thomas Jefferson University.
-Dr. Casale serves as Chair of the Data Systems Committee of the Pennsylvania Health Care Cost Containment Council and previously served as Co-Chair of the Brookings-Dartmouth Workgroup on Payment Reform.
-He is a member of the National Quality Forum MAP Clinician Workgroup.
+Paul N. Casale, MD, MPH, is a cardiologist and Executive Director of NewYork Quality Care, the ACO of New York-Presbyterian, Weill Cornell Medicine and Columbia University Vagelos College of Physicians and Surgeons.
+He is a Professor of Clinical Medicine, Division of Cardiology at Weill Cornell Medicine and adjunct Professor at Columbia University.
+He is a Senior Scholar in the Department of Health Policy at Sidney Kimmel Medical College at Thomas Jefferson University.
+Dr. Casale previously served as a member of the AHRQ National Advisory Council and as Co-Chair of the Brookings-Dartmouth Workgroup on Payment Reform.
+He is a current member of the National Quality Forum Measure Applications Partnership Clinician Workgroup.
 Dr. Casale received his medical degree from Weill Cornell Medical College and his master of public health from the Harvard T.H.
 Chan School of Public Health.

-Kavita Patel, MD, MSHS, is a doctor of internal medicine practicing at Sibley Memorial Hospital in Washington, D.C. and a Nonresident Senior Fellow at the Brookings Institution—a think-tank that provides research and policy recommendations and analysis on a range of public policy issues, including healthcare.
+Kavita Patel, MD, MSHS, is Vice President of Payer and Provider Integration for the Johns Hopkins Health System.
+Prior to this role, she practiced internal medicine at Sibley Memorial Hospital in Washington, D.C., and served as a Nonresident Senior Fellow at the Brookings Institution—a think-tank that provides research and policy recommendations and analysis on a range of public policy issues, including healthcare.
 She previously served as Director of Policy for the White House Office of Intergovernmental Affairs and Public Engagement and Deputy Staff Director for Health for Senator Edward M. Kennedy.
 Dr. Patel was selected as a Young Global Leader by the World Economic Forum and is a Society of General Internal Medicine Advisory Board Member for the National Commission on Physician Payment Reform.
 She received her medical degree from the University of Texas Health Science Center.

 Bruce Steinwald, MBA, is a consultant in Washington, D.C., with expertise in health economics, health policy and financing, and Medicare payment issues.
 Prior positions include Director for Health Care Issues at GAO, Senior Fellow at the National Health Policy Forum, Vice President of Covance Health Economics and Outcomes Services Inc., and Deputy Director of the Prospective Payment Assessment Commission.
 Mr. Steinwald received his MBA in Hospital Administration from the University of Chicago.